Ensuring academic success for every child

 Meet the director

-Kim Sorise, Director of Student Support Services, is excited to help all students reach their full potential; both socially and academically.
+Kim Sorise, Director of Student Academic Support Services, is excited to help all students reach their full potential; both socially and academically.
 The first step for any student to be a part of the Student Support Services program is to have an up-to-date comprehensive Psychological / Educational Evaluation of the student’s strengths and differences.
 For more information or to begin the process of utilizing Student Support Services, please email Ms. Sorise.